 Experimental results of 1D printing were obtained by using the proposed method with the following conditions.
-Rostock MAX and Printrbot Plus 3D-printers were used, and the processes and products were demonstrated at Maker Faire Tokyo 2013 and a video was uploaded to YouTube [Das 13].
+Rostock MAX and Printrbot Plus 3D-printers were used for experiments, and the processes and products were demonstrated at Maker Faire Tokyo 2013 and a video was uploaded to YouTube [Das 13].
 A circle was approximated by 72 (5°) straight line segments because a 3D printer nozzle cannot move along an arc.
 The parameters are:

 - Nozzle diameter: 0.5 mm

 - Filament cross-section: 0.1 mm2

 - Filament material: ABS or PLA

-- Head temperature: 220-250°C.
+- Head temperature: 250°C.

-- Layer height (h): 0.25-0.4 mm
+- Layer height (h): 0.25 to 0.4 mm

-The temperature may be inexact because no exact measurement method was available.
-The motion velocity is 60-120 mm/s, which is several times faster than normal velocity.
+The temperature may be inexact because no exact measurement method is available.
+The printing velocity is 3600 to 7200 mm/min, which is very fast, i.e., twice to four times faster than normal velocity.
 A high velocity is used for repeating trials quickly.